freshidea - Fotolia

 AppDynamics Application Performance Monitoring measures the performance and stability of web-based and mobile applications to identify and resolve performance issues.
 The AppDynamics package includes the End-User Monitoring feature, which tracks business transactions and captures data about errors, crashes, network requests and other metrics to help create a better user experience.

-The End-User Monitoring component includes three modules for capturing transactional data across user sessions:
+The End-User Monitoring component includes three modules to capture transactional data across user sessions:

 The three modules work in conjunction with other AppDynamics features to provide a complete application monitoring product.